 Our consulting and team coaching work – in which we weave systemic principles into the facilitation of powerful, creative meeting spaces – also led us to develop the concept and practice of ‘Systemic Dialogue’, which we have shared and launched as a two-day open programme in 2016.

 New clients in this period have included Said Oxford Business School, Yahoo!
-Japan, Boston Consulting Group (BCG), KAUST, the Intellectual Property Office (IPO), Uffindell Group, and Morris Graham.
+Japan, Boston Consulting Group (BCG), KAUST, the Academy for Chief Executives (ACE), the Intellectual Property Office (IPO), Uffindell Group, and Morris Graham.
 We have also been invited to take our work to conferences for the Association for Coaching, Kozminski University (Warsaw), Systemic Leadership Summit and Purposeful Enterprise Summit, and extended our outreach by running affordable events in partnership with Psychologies magazine, Cortijo Romero (Spain) and Alternatives and St Ethelburga’s in London.
+We also support the development of communities of practice by our ex-students.

 Our capacity for long-haul travel is limited, but over the last 3 years we have taken our work to the US, Mexico, Australia, India and Gulf States, as well as many European countries (Austria, Belgium, Germany, Hungary, Netherlands, Poland and Spain).
 The interest in this approach, and its inexhaustible range of applications, continues to grow…